 Can’t wake up in the morning?
-Are you hitting snooze 5 times without waking up until you are late?
-Is it too difficult to remove yourself from the comfort and safety of your bed?
+Are you hitting snooze five times without waking up until you are late?
+No motivation to get out of bed?
+Struggling to get out of the comfort and safety of your bed?
 Getting out of bed can be difficult, especially when you are struggling with depression.

 Depression, Motivation, & Treatment